odoo/owl/README.md

   for various reasons (security/deployment/dynamic modules/specific assets tools), it is not ok to use standard web tools based on `npm`.

-Owl is not designed to be fast or small (even though it is quite good on those two topics).
+Owl is not designed to be fast nor small (even though it is quite good on those two topics).
+It is a no nonsense framework to build applications.
+There is only one way to define components (with classes).

 If you are interested in a comparison with React or Vue, you will find some more information [here](doc/comparison.md).

 ## Example